magomimmo/modern-cljs/doc/tutorial-11.md

 application when the the browser support JS and the application uses the Ajax communication model.

-Generally speaking, you should always start the implementation by supporting the lowest user experience.
+Generally speaking, you should always start by supporting the lowest user experience.
 Then you step to the next layer by supporting JS and finally you make your last user experience enhancement by introducing the ajax model of communication between the browser and the server.

-Been this series of tutorials mostly about CLJS and not about CLJ, we jumped over the layer representating the lowest user experience wich requires CLJ only.
-Yet, we promise to fill this gap in successives and more specific tutorials explaining the usage of CLJ on the server-side.
+Been this series of tutorials mostly about CLJS and not about CLJ, we skypped the layer representating the lowest user experience wich is based on CLJ only.
+Yet, we promise to fill this gap in successives tutorials explaining the usage of CLJ libraries on the server-side.

 # Line up Login Form with Shopping Calculator Form

-The [9th tutorial][8] left to the smart user the exercise of applying to the *Login Form* the same kind of DOM manipoluation used in implementing the *Shopping Calculator*.
+The [9th tutorial][8] left to the smart user the charge of applying to the *Login Form* the same kind of DOM manipulation used in implementing the *Shopping Calculator*.

-Let's now work together on the first step of the not so easy homework we previously left to you.
+Let's now work together on the first step of this not so easy task we previously left to you.
 We start by reviewing the html code of the `login-dbg.html`.

 ```html